 Special eyewear with tinted lenses and UV filters may also be recommended to reduce for light sensitivity and increase contrast.

-If you are concerned about your vision, or you are experiencing visual changes or distortions, schedule an appointment with your eye doctor for a comprehensive eye exam.
+If you are concerned about your vision, or you are experiencing visual changes, schedule an appointment with an eye doctor for a comprehensive eye exam.